SindenLightgun/SindenLightgunLinux/SindenLightgunLinuxSoftwareV1.05/readme.txt

-Add the Lightgun folder to the home directory on the Pi4 which is usually /home/pi
+- chmod 755 setup*
+- ./setup-lightgun.sh
+- ./setup-retropie.sh

+Determine which architecture you are running on and move the files to your home directory

+- Pi-Arm
+- x86-32bit
+- x86-64bit

+- mv arch-YOUR-ARCHITECTURE /home/Lightgun